redhat-cop/ocp-disconnected-docs/README.md

 ## What is an airgaped environment?

+## What is a lowside in an airgaped environment?

+## What is a highside in an airgaped environment?

 ## What is a disconected environment?

 ## What is the difference between and airgaped and a disconnected environment?